Serial rapist Murray Robertson sentenced to preventive detention - NZ Herald

 He then drove to a grass area on a cul-de-sac, where he sexually assaulted her over an hour-and-a-half until she managed to kick him in the chest and run away partially clothed.
 As her screams got the attention of nearby residents, Robertson sped off.

-The incident was reported to police that Friday evening, and over the following weekend police appealed to the public for information after reviewing CCTV footage.
+The incident was reported to police that evening, and over the following days police reviewed CCTV footage and appealed to the public for information.
+During the search for Robertson, Detective Inspector Scott Beard referred to him as "dangerous".

-During the search for Robertson, Detective Inspector Scott Beard had said police were treating the case as "extremely serious" and called the offender "dangerous".
+In 1981, he received a 10-month sentence for indecent assault and in 1983 he received a six-year sentence for the gang rape of another 17-year-old.

-In 1981, he received a 10-month sentence for indecent assault and in 1983 he received a six-month sentence for the gang rape of another 17-year-old.
+After arriving at a bus stop, the teen had refused his offer of a ride, but he then threw her backpack in his vehicle and told her she might as well come with him.
+The judge at the time of his sentencing on that charge identified him as the main perpetrator.

-He was also accused of sexually assaulting a woman who was disoriented in 1995 and of targeting a 25-year-old hitchhiker in 2001.
+He was also accused of sexually assaulting a 45-year-old woman with chronic fatigue syndrome who was disoriented from a combination of alcohol and prescription drugs in 1995 and of targeting a 25-year-old hitchhiker in 2001.
 He served a 15-year sentence for rape, unlawful sexual connection and abduction as a result of those allegations.

 He had been out of prison for about three years when the latest sexual assault occurred, prosecutors noted.